 Here are some picture about the rooms and the apartments:

 So, what does the dormitory in itself offers for us?

-Two common rooms where you can play table tennis, „csocsó” or have a friendly party.
-An HD TV if you want to watch movies or play some video games.
-Five kitchens with ovens and cookers.
-Five (lockable) laundry rooms with 2-3 washing machines.
-24/7 security service for safety.
-Two vending machines full of snacks and a coffe machine (only accepts coins, tho).
-Clean bed sheets.
-No curfew.
+Two common rooms where you can play foosball „csocsó in Hungarian” or have a friendly party, TV if you want to watch movies or play some video games, five kitchens with ovens and cookers (one in each floor), washing machines, 24/7 security service for safety, three vending machines full of snacks and a coffe machine (only accepts coins, tho), clean bed sheets and no curfew.

 What is not offered by the dormitory?

 Utensils, plates, glasses, general cooking equipment.
 Towels.
 Cleaning services (everybody has to clean their own rooms – cleaning services are only offered for the halls, kitchens and common areas).
 No buffet or any kind of food services.
 Driers (neither for clothes or hair).

 The ESN mentors will help you to find places in the city to buy these things from it.

 Alright, that’s also cool, but will we have wifi in our rooms where we can share our amazing time in Hungary with our friends online?